simplificator/datatrans/README.markdown

 Web Authorization
 =================

+> [!IMPORTANT]
+>
+> Datatrans no longer supports the Payment Page API.
+The support in this gem will be removed in the next major release.
+Please use the [JSON API](#json-transactions) instead.

 If you want to process a credit card the first time a web authorization is necessary.
 Add the following code to a controller action that shows the form.
 You need to pass at least `amount`, `currency` and `refno` (order number).